sourcemeta/learnjsonschema.com/content/2019-09/core/defs.markdown

 ---

-The [`$defs`]({{< ref "2019-09/core/defs" >}}) keyword is a container for storing re-usable schemas within a schema resource, which can be referenced using the [`$ref`]({{< ref "2019-09/core/ref" >}}) or [`$recursiveRef`]({{< ref "2019-09/core/recursiveref" >}}) keywords.
+The [`$defs`]({{< ref "2019-09/core/defs" >}}) keyword is a container for storing reusable schemas within a schema resource, which can be referenced using the [`$ref`]({{< ref "2019-09/core/ref" >}}) or [`$recursiveRef`]({{< ref "2019-09/core/recursiveref" >}}) keywords.
 From a software engineering point of view, this keyword is analogous to defining _internal_ helper